Creative Change Makers conference

 Day 2 (6th February) – Creative Industries

 Will be held at Havas HQ in King’s Cross, where creative industry experts will discuss and celebrate the power of creative thinking to solve social and environmental challenges.
-Speakers include Sir Johnathon Porritt, Michael Wolff, Plastic Planet (Sian Sutherland), Havas, Extinction Rebellion, Trylife TV, Anthony Burrill – designer, a panel of leading B-Corporations, L&Co and many others.
+Speakers include Sir Johnathon Porritt, Michael Wolff, Plastic Planet (Sian Sutherland), Havas, Extinction Rebellion, Trylife TV, a panel of leading B-Corporations, L&Co and many others.

 Day 3 (7th February) – Creative Industries Impact

-Will be held at Ravensbourne University and will include Naresh Ramchandani (Pentagram), Brigitte Scheffer (senior producer BBC), Professor Lawrence Zeegen, Graeme Robertson (Guardian photographer), Stephanie Mills (cite design architects).
+Will be held at Ravensbourne University and will include Naresh Ramchandani (Pentagram), Brigitte Scheffer (senior producer BBC), Professor Lawrence Zeegen, Graeme Robertson (Guardian photographer), Stephanie Mills (cite design architects), Joanna Romanowicz (NUS-SOS) and Anthony Burrill (Designer and Printmaker).
 It will showcase the positive effects of create initiatives, including those built by educators within institutes on staff, students, the surrounding communities, society and the world.

 Day 4 (8th February) – Tools & Training